Lubieerror/Steam-Deck-Ubisoft-Rockstar-and-EA-Launcher-Deduplication-Script-for-Steam-Prefixes/README.md

 7. Now launcher folders are located in compatdata/Launchers.

-Please consider - for the script to work launchers must be installed in their default path.
+Please consider - run script v1.0 only once.
+New versions with more features soon